coq/coq/doc/sphinx/proof-engine/tactics.rst

    the context with a single tactic.

    :n:`@ident`
      The name to give to the introduced item.
-If not given, Coq uses the variable name from the :n:`forall` or `H` for premises.
+If not given, Rocq uses the variable name from the :n:`forall` or `H` for premises.
-     If a name such as `H` is already in use, Coq will consider using `H0`, `H1`, ... until it finds a fresh name.
+     If a name such as `H` is already in use, Rocq will consider using `H0`, `H1`, ... until it finds a fresh name.

      .. note::